RobK/photobox-downloader/README.md

 1. The Authentication cookie value (see below for more detailed instructions)
 1. The directory where to store the files (this directory **must exist already!**)
 1. If you want to skip existing files (useful for resuming interrupted downloads)
+1. List of albums you want to download separated by , (leave blank for all albums)

 ## How to get authentication cookie value?